Healing Stories in the Bible And What They Mean For You

-Healing of a man born blind (John 9:1–12)
+1. Jesus restores the sight of a blind man (John 9:1–12)

-This was a common belief in the Jewish culture at this time.
+Many people believed the man’s blindness was a punishment from God.
+It was a common belief in the Jewish culture at this time.
 Even Jesus’ disciples and the priests believed God inflicted people with diseases to punish them for their sins or their parents’ sins.

-Healing at the Pool of Bethesda (John 5:1–15)
+2. Jesus heals a paralytic at the Pool of Bethesda (John 5:1–15)

 Later on, Jesus found him in the temple and said to him: